Linked Open Data

 Cataloging in Sinopia

-Our Linked Data focus group is already working with the integration between Alma and the Sinopia metadata editor for linked open data, with development currently production-ready.
+Alma supports an integration between Alma and the Sinopia linked open data editor.
 Such integration allows catalogers to create new LC BIBFRAME works and instances in Sinopia and use them in Alma workflows.
 These records are supported as part of Alma’s standard functionality.

 Looking ahead, the cataloging of Linked Open Data relations will be part of Alma’s core capabilities.

 One of the main pillars of Linked Open Data is collaborative cataloging.
-Ex Libris is assessing the implications for expanding the integration with Sinopia to support this functionality to allow the community to experience a seamless integration between both platforms.
+Ex Libris is enhancing the collaboration with Sinopia alongside expanding the API integration to other collaborative cataloging platforms such as Share-VDE and JCricket.

 Linked Open Data Form Editor